 …to the scrapyard

 After intensive evaluation of the Panthers many of the vehicles were scrapped or expended as hard targets on firing ranges in Germany and the UK.
 In June 1948 the A39 Tortoise prototype P5 – “Adventure” conducted live firing trials on at least one REME Panther at the Hohne ranges.
 The Tortoise’s QF 32-pounder penetrated the Panther’s armour frontally at 1350 yards (1235 metres) .
-A photo of the aftermath of a ballistic test on a REME Panther was published in Panther: External appearance and design changes (p.
-153) .
+A photo of the aftermath of such a ballistic test on a REME Panther was published in Panther: External appearance and design changes on page 153 .

 A small lot of the Panthers was taken to the United Kingdom and that is how Panther No. 4 ended up at the Hardwick scrapyard.
 This vehicle was bought by Mr. Flick and subsequently restored to running condition at a maintenance facility (WTD 41 in Trier, Germany) of the Bundeswehr – photos of this Panther running were published in the Wheels & Tracks magazine number 11.
 More recently this Panther was covered in the media when it was confiscated by the police in 2015 under the suspicion that this and other items were held without a permit.

 In 2000 the Weald foundation (formerly Sd.Kfz foundation) acquired two Jagdpanthers, one of which is a REME post-war built specimen.
 It carries Fgst.Nr.
 303110 and was recovered from a British army range in northern Germany .
 It’s interesting to note that this very Jagdpanther is visible on a photo taken at M.N.H.
 Linden works after the war where it is shown together with Fgst.Nr.
 303112 (see: Panzer Tracts 9-3 page 9-3-77).
 The second Jagdpanther (Fgst.Nr.
 303086) owned by the foundation was recovered from Pirbright ranges, UK.
 This vehicle, which now carries no. 411, was dubbed more suitable for restoration than the REME one and was subsequently restored to running order using the engine of the Panther at Overloon as now carries number 411.
 Supposedly, the Jagdpanther at Pirbright served as a target tug, but was destroyed after the engine caught fire .
 Restoration of the REME Jagdpanther is being planned and will start in the summer of 2020 .